djipco/surface-scanmeister/README.md

 ## Node.js

-The control program is written in JavaScript so Node.js must be installed.
+The control program (`scanmeister`) is written in JavaScript so Node.js must be installed.
 First, we need to add the source for Node's latest LTS version:

 ```
 curl -fsSL https://deb.nodesource.com/setup_lts.x | sudo -E bash -